 Execute your own trades manually

-Online trading platforms have made manual forex trading incredibly convenient.
+Online trading platforms have made manual forex investing and trading incredibly convenient.
 Traders who like to do their own market analysis and pull the trigger themselves do not need to watch charts all day long.
 There are different types of orders to use, including stop loss, take profit, and pending orders with which you can enter trades when the market reaches a certain price.
 Trailing stop loss orders can also be used to automatically lock in gains as the market moves in your favour.
 You can also enter a trade with a market order which is executed immediately at the first available price.
 Besides these orders, there are other more advanced order types available at some brokers.

 With online forex trading platforms, traders and investors have excellent trading tools and charting software at their disposal.
 Here are some examples: